Google Calendar Guide

 You can book more than one room or resource for your event invitation.

-You can invite any mailing list (group) in the corporate directory to a meeting.
+You can invite any mailing list (Google Group) in the corporate directory to a meeting.
 Each member of the group will receive an email invitation.
 Note, however, that the email invitation won't show all the members of the group.
 Also, the group members will appear in the invitation on each attendee's calendar only if you have permission to view the group's member list.

 To set a recurring meeting up, click Does not repeat within your meeting invitation to reveal a drop down menu of options of how often and when you want the repeating event to end.